SEED

 This yellow variety is a recent addition to the Hubbard family, bred in Europe, with lovely yellow skin and the usual delicious flesh.
 It keeps really well over winter too.

-Hubbard squash as a class were first introduced to the general public about 1845 by seedsman and philanthropist James J.H.
+Hubbard squash as a class were first introduced to the general public by seedsman and philanthropist James J.H.
 Gregory, in Marblehead, USA.

 He wrote in 1857: